Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 # MSP3_club_membership

-A project to capture and collect mebership details for an art club.
+A project to capture and collect membership details for an art club.
-This will enable the art club to stay in touch with it's members and organise activities that the members will be interested in.
+This will enable the art club to stay in touch with its members and organise activities that the members will be interested in.
-It is hoped to be a help with the annual summer exhibition of member's works, providing a listing of each year's contributuions.
+It is hoped to be a help with the annual summer exhibition of member's works, providing a listing of each year's contributions.
 A volunteer roster for the exhibition would be easier to set up.
-Evening and weekend activities set up by the members, for the members at other times of the year would be recorded.
+Evening and weekend activities set up by the members, for the members, at other times of the year would be recorded.
+Club administrators will be able to keep up-to-date contact details, creating, updating and deleting lapsed memberships.

 ## UX